rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter15/DMDB_BN_CH15.md

 When the index is a B-tree, or any other structure from which we easily can extract the tuples of a relation in sorted order, we have a number of other opportunities to use the index.
 Perhaps the simplest is when we want to compute $R(X, \, Y) \Join S(Y, \, Z)$, and we have such an index on $Y$ for either $R$ or $S$.
 WE can then perform an ordinary sort-join, but we do not have to perform the intermediate step of sorting one of the relations on $Y$.

 As an extreme case, if we have sorting indexes on $Y$ for both $R$ and $S$, then we need to perform only the final step of the simple sort-based join of Section 15.4.6.
 This method is sometimes called `zig-zag join`.

+## 15.7 Buffer Management

+We have assumed that operators on relations have available some number $M$ of main-memory buffers that they can use to store needed data.
+The central task of making main-memory buffers available to processes, such as queries, that act on the database is given to the `buffer manager`.
+It is the responsibility of the buffer manager to allow processes to get the memory they need, while minimizing the delay and unsatisfiable requests.